 - ample wildlife: giraffes, zebras, cheetahs, leopard, and buffalo.

 There are a number of nice lodges in the Amboseli area, depending on budget.
 The Ol Tukai Lodge needs a mention because it has a great vantage point for a view of Kilimanjaro (we could see the mountain from our bedroom even though the peak is mostly shrouded in clouds).
-The Ol Tukai lodge staff are incredible, and Maasai tribesmen keep the assertive, thieving monkeys away from your table in the dining room.
+The Ol Tukai Lodge staff are incredible, and Maasai tribesmen keep the assertive, thieving monkeys away from your table in the dining room.
 It is not a five star hotel but the views are worth the small step down.

 The nearby Chyulu Hills National Park have some black rhinos, which Amboseli lacks, and the green forested landscape and fewer crowds are a pleasant contrast to Amboseli’s crowds and flat monotone savannah.
 It is worth noting that Amboseli’s elephant population is less impressive than Chobe, Botswana which we recently visited.

-The Maasai Mara is Kenya’s top safari destination, and Amboseli is the 2nd most popular safari destination, so both areas are busy during the peak season.
 Kenya is tremendously diverse and offers other wildlife areas.
 For instance, Northern Kenya is more arid except for the forested mountains and wildlife is relatively sparse but has some amazing landscapes, like Lake Turkana and Marsabit National Park.
 Central Kenya straddles the equator contains most of the country’s parks, and includes famous volcanoes and the lakes of the Rift Valley with their unusual landscapes, bird species and flamingos.
 And southern Kenya (south of Nairobi) in addition to the Mara and Amboseli also contains the largest park in Kenya: Tsavo East National Park.
 Click here for our post about comparing Kenya and Tanzania.

-Mondisti’s Kenya Safari Trip Tips:
+Mondisti’s Kenya Safari Trip Tips

 - Both Kenya and Tanzania should be at the top of your list if you want an authentic African safari experience;